Explore Courses

 • The examination committee uses scale scores to determine the composite score, an average of all four subjects.

-Tips for the ACT English Test
+ACT English Test Tips & Strategies

 Among the four subjects in the standardized examination, the ACT English test carries the most weightage, comprising 75 questions.
 Preparing well for this section can help a candidate's application to a prestigious university.